trecpodcasts/trecpodcasts.github.io/index.md

 # TREC Podcasts Track

-The Podcasts Track at the [Text Retrieval Conference (TREC)](https://trec.nist.gov) is intended to encourage research in podcast retrieval and access by researchers from the information retrieval, the NLP, and the speech analysis fields.
-The track which was first organised in 2020 continued with small modifications in 2021 will not run in 2022 but will explore a potential modified new launch in 2023.
-In the meanwhile, the [CHIIR workshop on Audio Collection Human Interaction](https://speechretrievalworkshop.github.io/) welcomes participants with ideas about the use cases and usage situations of podcast material!
+The Podcasts Track at the [Text Retrieval Conference (TREC)](https://trec.nist.gov) was intended to encourage research in podcast retrieval and access by researchers from the information retrieval, the NLP, and the speech analysis fields.
+The track which was first organised in 2020 continued with small modifications in 2021 and while it did not run in 2022 the organisers will explore a potential modified new launch in 2023 in some form.
+In 2022, the related [CHIIR workshop on Audio Collection Human Interaction](https://speechretrievalworkshop.github.io/) discussed use cases and usage situations of podcast material.

 ## Dataset